browserengineering/book/book/embeds.md

 * Iframes can *share a rendering event loop*.[^iframe-event-loop] In real browsers, [cross-origin] iframes are often "site isolated", meaning that the iframe has its own CPU process for [security reasons][site-isolation].
-In our toy browser we'll just make all iframes (even nested ones---yes, iframes can include iframes!) use the same rendering event loop.
+In our browser we'll just make all iframes (even nested ones---yes, iframes can include iframes!) use the same rendering event loop.